-A typical daytime tour takes students around the site showing them both the research buildings and telescope domes while explaining the science that has been done at Mt.
-Stromlo over the past 100 years.
+A typical daytime visit takes students on a tour around the site showing them both the research buildings and telescope domes while explaining the science that has been done at Mt Stromlo over the past 100 years.

 On campus (Mount Stromlo)